jpb111/kubernetes-k0s-ansible-harbor/README.md

 * Easier rolling back to previous versions of an app

 In this guide,  Harbor is deployed to Kubernetes as a local helm repository.
-A hello-kube python application is deployed using the harbor image registry.
-A helm chart is created for the hello-kube app and is uploaded to the harbor helm charts for the application deployment.
+A hello-kube python application is deployed to kubernetes using the harbor image registry.
+A helm chart is created for the hello-kube app and is uploaded to the harbor helm charts for the application deployment. k0s kubernetes clusters are deployed using Ansible on Ubuntu instances created using multipass.

 ### [Harbor](https://goharbor.io/)